huggingface/blog/codellama.md

 ## Introduction

-Code Llama is a family of state-of-the-art open-access code-specialized versions of Metas [Llama 2](https://huggingface.co/blog/llama2) released by Meta, and we’re excited to release integration in the Hugging Face ecosystem!
-Code Llama is being released with the same permissive community license and is available for commercial use.
+Code Llama is a family of state-of-the-art open-access code-specialized versions of [Llama 2](https://huggingface.co/blog/llama2) released by Meta, and we’re excited to release integration in the Hugging Face ecosystem!
+Code Llama is being released with the same permissive community license as Llama 2 and is available for commercial use.

 Today, we’re excited to release: